lambdafu/lambdafu.net/content/post/2012-08-29-vintage-camera-repair-agfa-silette-lk.md

 {{< figure src="/wp-content/gallery/agfa-silette-lk/dsc_2978.jpg"
     caption="The gears that transport the film.
 This mechanism also binds to the shutter release lever." >}}
 {{< figure src="/wp-content/gallery/agfa-silette-lk/dsc_2980.jpg"
     caption="The flash signal lines.
-Unfortunately, I couldn&#039;t see the mechanism that triggers the flash." >}}
+Unfortunately, I couldn’t see the mechanism that triggers the flash." >}}
 {{< figure src="/wp-content/gallery/agfa-silette-lk/dsc_2992.jpg"
     caption="The selenium light meter operates without batteries.
 The electrical current from the photovoltaic selenium cell is strong enough to move a needle on a spring on top of an inductor.
 There is an opposite mechanical force on the needle from a lever on the exposure/aperture ratio ring.
 I wonder how this mechanism is calibrated." >}}
 {{< figure src="/wp-content/gallery/agfa-silette-lk/dsc_2990.jpg"